OofMon2301/Obsidian-Vault/DECO2500/Revision/Sample Exam Topics and Questions.md

 **Write the answer below here.**

-The main reason the increase in [[Gulf of Evaluation]] and [[Gulf of Execution]] is that the current UI of the frequent flyer app is that the labels and the fields for each of the marking schemes and the fil
+The main reason the increase in [[Gulf of Evaluation]] and [[Gulf of Execution]] is that the current UI of the frequent flyer app is that the labels and the fields for each of the marking schemes and the filters are not clear.
+This is in violation of the [[Gulf of Execution]] as it is not clear where the filtering options are and how to navigate through them.